YujiaWei2020/YujiaWei2020.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Research Fellow in Multiphysics at the School of Aerospace, Transport and Manufacturing (SATM) at Cranfield University.
-My previous research in Fluid structure interaction, fluid dynamics and renewable energy, resulting in ten journals as first author in Renewable Energy, Marine Structures, Ocean Engineering, and Physics of Fluids.
-I am strongly interested in solving engineering and physics problems related to energies, structures, and fluids.
-I am especially fascinated by their interactions and sustainability.
-While my expertise lies in the offshore/ocean industry, I am well-versed in high-fidelity modelling techniques (BEM,CFD,FEA,FSI), allowing me to tackle challenges with precision and accuracy.
+Hello, I'm a Research Fellow in Multiphysics at Cranfield University's School of Aerospace, Transport and Manufacturing (SATM).
+My research background is in Fluid Structure Interaction and computational fluid dynamics, with years of experience using OpenFOAM.

- He was awarded as future leader with funding from GFIL Future Frontiers Fund for his innovative sustainable research.
+Recently, I've become interested in AI-driven fluid dynamics, which is now the focus of my work.
+This portfolio showcases my ongoing research, including recent publications, tutorials, and blog posts related to this exciting field.